'Wolverine' claws past ghosts to claim weekend box office crown

 The animated film "Despicable Me 2," featuring the voice of comic actor Steve Carell, finished third with $16 million in ticket sales in its fourth week in movie theaters.
 The film was made by Universal Pictures and has collected more than $660 million in ticket sales around the world.

 Animated film "Turbo," about a super-speedy snail with dreams of racing in the Indy 500, took the No. 4 slot with sales of $13.3 million.
-Ryan Reynolds provides the voice for the title character in the film produced by "Shrek" creator DreamWorks Animation.
+Ryan Reynolds provides the voice for the title character in the film produced by "Shrek" creator DreamWorks Animation DWA.O.

 "The Wolverine" fell short of Hollywood insiders' $72 million weekend estimates, the latest in a string of big-budget action films that failed to meet expectations, though it performed strongly overseas.